wp-plugins/2046s-widget-loops/readme.txt

 All the post types in Wordpress are basically linear with no hierarchy, they are categorized and can be tagged.
 If you are skilled enough or help your self with a plugin you can create custom post types and add some extra taxonomies.
 You can find them all listed in the widget and select the logic on which the widget will render the content to the front end of your site.
-Like, when you want to see "x" posts from the category pets, or "x" posts from the same category as the actual main post is, or select posts exactly by their ID and stuff like that.
+Like, when you want to see "x" posts from the category pets, or "x" posts from the same category as the actual main post is, or select posts exactly by their ID or by their custom meta.
+It lets you order the result by many available parameters.
 On the contrary you can also restrict the widget content not to be shown certain template types, such as index, category, post, or page, search result, or hide it on certain page by it's ID.

 The Wordpress page types are hierarchical.
 The widget shows you all the settings as like for the posts (even taxonomies if you made any), plus particular hierarchical